Kenneth B. Wolfe

 Kenneth Bonner Wolfe (12 August 1898 – 20 September 1971) was a lieutenant general in the United States Air Force who was responsible for the development and early operations of the Boeing B-29 Superfortress bomber.
-A graduate of the University of California, he enlisted in the Army in 1918.
 During World War II he commanded the XX Bomber Command in the China-Burma-India Theater, and later the Fifth Air Force on Okinawa.

 Early life

 Kenneth Bonner Wolfe was born in Denver, Colorado, on 12 August 1898.
 He attended high school in Portland, Oregon and San Diego, California.

 World War I

 On 12 January 1918, he enlisted in the Aviation Section of the Signal Corps.
-He received ground and flying training from the School of Military Aviation at the University of California in Berkeley, California, and at Park Field, Tennessee, and was commissioned as a temporary second lieutenant in the United States Army Air Service on 6 July 1918.
+He received ground and flying training from the School of Military Aviation at the University of California, Berkeley, and at Park Field, Tennessee, and was commissioned as a temporary second lieutenant in the United States Army Air Service on 6 July 1918.
 Wolfe served briefly as flight instructor at Park Field before moving on to Souther Field, Georgia, as a flight instructor there.
 He returned to Park Field in January 1919, then went to Carlstrom Field, Florida in March.
 In July he became the officer in charge of flight training at Southern Field.